 How to Measure CFM and H2S

-Other than the vent pipe size, to accurately size any of our filters, you will need to know two things: a) the velocity of the air moving through the vent; and b) the concentration of the hydrogen sulfide (H2S) in the airstream.
+Other than the vent pipe size, to accurately size any of our larger adsorbers, you will need to know two other things: a) the velocity of the air moving through the vent; and b) the concentration of the hydrogen sulfide (H2S) in the airstream.
+Homeowners generally do not have to worry about these numbers.
+If your problem is imminating from a single-family home without extenuating circumstances, one of the four featured filters on our residential septic odor solutions page should work for you.

 Measuring the H2S Concentration

 Measuring the concentration of hydrogen sulfide (H2S) in a septic vent airstream can be accomplished using portable H2S detectors which are commonly available and provide real-time readings.
 They are suitable for monitoring in environments with varying concentrations.
 You can find these on Amazon and other websites.
-Here is a link to one on Amazon.
+Here is a link to an H2S concentration meter on Amazon.

 Determining the Airflow (CFM)